hk03ne/slackbot-skelton/README.md

 ## Usage

-- Set API_TOKEN for your bot in slackbot_settings.py
+- Set environment variable 'SLACKBOT_API_TOKEN' for your bot

 - Add your scripts to `./plugins/`